skygoo2000/cogshader/assets/dataset.md

 ## Dataset Format

+We provide a template dataset for reference.
+You can find it in `assets/dataset`.

 ### Prompt Dataset Requirements

 Create a `prompt.txt` file, which should contain prompts separated by lines.
 Please note that the prompts must be in English, and it is recommended to use the [prompt refinement script](https://github.com/THUDM/CogVideo/blob/main/inference/convert_demo.py) for better prompts.
 Alternatively, you can use [CogVideo-caption](https://huggingface.co/THUDM/cogvlm2-llama3-caption) for data annotation: